 24 hour fast benefits are similar to other intermittent fasting techniques.
 There is some evidence that 24 hour fast benefits are greater than shorter fasting techniques in the areas of anti-aging and anti-cancer.

-Periodic Fasting techniques: alternate day fasting
+Intermittent Fasting techniques: alternate day fasting

 Alternate day fasting is an intermittent fasting program that includes full days (24 hours) of normal eating alternating between full days (24 hours) of fasting.
 It is similar to the 5/2, but the week is split evenly between eating days and fasting days.